In This Article

-All that said, I personally use amalaki regularly for the health of the inner skin.
-This includes the skin that lines your entire digestive tract, heart, arteries, respiratory tract, as well as the outer skin.
+All that said, I personally use Amalaki regularly for the health of the inner skin.
+This includes the skin that lines your entire digestive tract, heart, arteries, respiratory tract, as well as outer skin.

 According to one study, the amount of vitamin C in one amalaki berry is 5.38mg/gram.
 So, 5.38mg/gram x 22.5 grams = 121mg of vitamin C per amalaki berry.
 (7)

 A medium orange weighs about 130 grams and has about 70mg of vitamin C. If we were to compare the vitamin C content in an orange to an amalaki berry, pound for pound, the amalaki berry would have 10 times more vitamin C than the orange!